 Parking the moving van next to my grandparent’s house at the beginning of August 2009 was nothing short of triumphal.
-We had spent four months in Carlinville nearly jobless and entirely lonely, stuck in a house that started to feel a little like prison.
+We had spent four months in Carlinville nearly jobless and entirely lonely, stuck in a house that started to feel like a prison.
 Aside from the few freelance hours a week I spent working and my trips to visit the counselor, Mike and I spent a lot of time staring at Elijah and watching really mindless reality TV.

 But like a bad dream that begins to fade the moment you wake, those months of waiting, longing, hoping to start again were finally over.
 We made it to Chicago, and all our family and friends from a lifetime spent in the suburbs came to help us unload the truck and get settled for our first night back home.

 For almost two years Mike drove a school bus part-time, filing in the cracks with a number of temporary odd jobs and my own unpredictable freelancing while he went back to school working on his associates.
 Finances were tight, especially since we were shelling out money for a house we no longer lived in, and paying the bills every month made my stomach knot up in all kinds of horrible ways.
 But God was faithful to us.
 By His grace, we had the savings to make up the difference at the end of every month, and I learned to be thankful that even though the bills were big, we were always able to pay them.

 The months wore on and just when we started getting really, really desperate, preparing ourselves to take a hard loss on the house in Carlinville, it sold.
 On a crisp February day in 2010, we left Elijah with my mom before the sun rose and drove eight hours round trip to sign those blessed papers in person.
 I never thought I’d be so happy to be rid of that big beautiful house, but we nearly danced out of the title office in front of the old Carlinville courthouse because it finally felt like we were free.